phyzhenli/AM/README.md

 - Step-1: select the unsigned multiplier or the signed multiplier: sign = 0 or 1.

-- Step-2: decide the number of rows of the partial products to be compressed (l).
+- Step-2: decide the number of rows of the partial products to be compressed: the value of $l$.

 - Step-3: extract the data distributions from the target application.